Thommee/android-architecture/readme.md

 # Android applications architecture

-Example demonstrates three different approaches to the implementation of the architecture of the application on the Android platform.
+Example demonstrates three different approaches to the implementation of the Android applications.

     * Master branch - traditional approach, the application is divided into the view layer and a model
     * MVP branch - Model View Presenter